 The breakdown of a marriage or a de facto relationship is an emotional and turbulent period.
 At this time the advice of a caring professional is invaluable.
 We provide confidential advice prior to or after separation so you can make the important decisions which will affect your future.
 We can also refer you to appropriate professional advisers to support you such as counsellors, mediators, financial planners and accountants.

-The Family Court and the Federal Circuit Court can make orders relating to the care, welfare and development of the children which is always a primary concern during this period.
+The Family Court and the Federal Circuit Court can make orders relating to the care, welfare and development of the children which is always a primary concern when parties separate.
 We provide you with advice as to likely outcomes if the matter proceeds to Court and can assist in directing you to counselling, mediation and other professional advisers to assist you to resolve the living arrangements for the children.

-An application for child support can be made to the Department of Human Services.
+An application for child support can be made to Services Australia.
 The amount of support payable is based on a formula set out in the Child Support Legislation.
-Parents of children may also enter into a Binding Child Support Agreement in lieu of an assessment from the Department of Human Services.
-We assist by advising you on how to make an application for an assessent and also advise you whether you have any grounds to ask for a review of the assessment made by the Department of Human Services.
+Parents of children may also enter into a Binding Child Support Agreement in lieu of an assessment from Services Australia.
+We assist by advising you on how to make an application for an assessent and also advise you whether you have any grounds to ask for a review of the assessment made by Services Australia.
 We can also prepare a Binding Child Support Agreement on your behalf.

-You may be considering entering an agreement with your partner before and during marriage and defacto coupling to regulate your financial arrangements during your relationship and in the event it should break down.
-If you are married in a defacto relationship or intend to marry or enter into a defacto relationship , you can enter into a Financial Agreement under the Family Law Act.
+You may be considering entering an agreement with your partner before and during marriage or a de facto relationship to regulate your financial arrangements during your marriage or relationship and in the event it should break down.
+If you are married or in a de facto relationship or intend to marry or enter into a de facto relationship , you can enter into a Financial Agreement under the Family Law Act.
 We assist by advising on the range of matters that can be included in an agreement and can prepare the agreement on your behalf.

 We assist by giving you advice on likely outcomes in Court and negotiate on your behalf to assist in resolving the matter.
 If Court proceedings eventuate, we will attend Court and conferences with you and assist to settle proceedings in a timely and cost effective manner.